AnnaFetz/AnnaFetz.github.io/index.md

             some CQs has been either collapsed in the super-entities (e.g., PostalAddress moved in Location), or added as data properties (i.e., trasportationMode) or integrated within already existing properties, like additionalInformation or description.
             When selecting the appropriate concepts to reshape the ER model, some general purpose ontologies such as schema.org and DBPedia have been exploited, along with Wordnet database.
 Moreover, the concepts related to the spatial information have been treated according to OpenStreetMap's ontologies OSMonto and LikedGeoData.
 A last open issue regards the definition of architectural barriers, which depends on the country and its relative legislation.
-Having as spatial coverage the area of Trento and Rovereto, the project reports the guidelines proposed by the cooperative HandiCREA in the mobile application TrentinoAccessibile. <br>
+Having as spatial coverage the area of Trento and Rovereto, the project reports the guidelines proposed by the cooperative HandiCREA in the mobile application TrentinoAccessibile. <br></p>

 ## Final Links